EnKrypt/arvind.io/posts/using-fail2ban-to-protect-exposed-services/index.md

 These components together represent a jail.
 For each service that we want to protect, we have to write a jail configuration.

 ##### Fail2ban has some pre-written jail configurations for popular services, and there is a chance that the service you are trying to protect might be among them.
-You should read the default [jail.conf](https://github.com/fail2ban/fail2ban/blob/master/config/jail.conf) file for this and also to learn more about many other components you can configure (choosing how the application log is parsed, defining custom actions such as sending a mail when an attacker is identified, etc.) that we won't be visiting in this guide.
+Read the default [jail.conf](https://github.com/fail2ban/fail2ban/blob/master/config/jail.conf) file to find your service and to also learn more about many other components you can configure (choosing how the application log is parsed, defining custom actions such as sending a mail when an attacker is identified, etc.) that we won't be visiting in this guide.

 <h2 id="example" class="internal-link">Creating a Fail2ban jail for an exposed service</h2>